MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/solidworks.md

 ## Other conversion options

-If you don't have SOLIDWORKS 2019 and the XR Exporter add-in, you need to do one of the following to convert your 3D model into a format that can be optimized:
+If you don't have SOLIDWORKS 2019 and the XR Exporter add-in, you need to do one of the following to convert your 3D object into a format that can be optimized:

 - If you don't need to see material color, you can export your model as an STL file.
 If it doesn't perform well, you can import the STL file into a digital content creation (DCC) application and optimize it further.
 See a [list of tutorials](tutorials-overview.md) on how to optimize your 3D objects by using DCC apps.

-- If you want to see material colors on your final product, you need to send your 3D model through a transcoder before optimizing it further.
+- If you want to see material colors on your final product, you need to send your 3D object through a transcoder before optimizing it further.
 [This 3ds Max tutorial](3ds-max.md) walks you through the optimization and conversion process.

-## View a 3D model in Dynamics 365 Guides or Power Apps
+## View a 3D object in Dynamics 365 Guides or Power Apps

-After you've prepared a 3D model, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps:
+After you've prepared a 3D object, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps:

 - [Dynamics 365 Guides](../overview.md)